apache/flink-web/docs/content/posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 ### How do I join with Flink?

 Flink provides fluent APIs in Java and Scala to write data flow programs.
 Flink’s APIs are centered around parallel data collections which are called data sets. data sets are processed by applying Transformations that compute new data sets.
 Flink’s transformations include Map and Reduce as known from MapReduce [[1]](http://research.google.com/archive/mapreduce.html) but also operators for joining, co-grouping, and iterative processing.
-The documentation gives an overview of all available transformations [[2]]({{site.DOCS_BASE_URL}}flink-docs-release-0.8/dataset_transformations.html).
+The documentation gives an overview of all available transformations [[2]]({{< param DocsBaseUrl >}}flink-docs-release-0.8/dataset_transformations.html).

 Joining two Scala case class data sets is very easy as the following example shows: